-Dr. Reisman formerly served as MAG’s secretary.
-In addition to MAG, he is a member of the Georgia Composite Medical Board, the Hall County Medical Society, the American Medical Association, and the American Academy of Otolaryngology Head and Neck Surgery – chairing its diversity committee.
+Dr. Perry-Gilkes formerly served as MAG’s secretary.
+In addition to MAG, she is a member of the Georgia State Medical Association, the Medical Association of Atlanta, the Atlanta Medical Association, and the American Academy of Otolaryngology Head and Neck Surgery – chairing its diversity committee.

 It is also worth noting that she graduated from the MAG Foundation’s Georgia Physicians Leadership Academy in 2010.

 Dr. Perry-Gilkes first came to Atlanta to attend Spelman College.
 Her academic travels then took her to Washington, D.C., where she earned a medical degree at the Howard University School of Medicine, and she completed her residency at the King Drew Medical Center in Los Angeles.

 Dr. Perry-Gilkes lives in Atlanta with her husband and medical school classmate, Ulric Gilkes, M.D.
 They have two adult sons, Ivan and James.